4 Things A Disability Administrative Law Judge Looks For When Making A Benefit Decision

 Help From Social Security Disability Attorneys in Everett

-At Russell and Hill, PLLC our social security disability attorneys in Everett can assist a claimant by providing an effective questionnaire for her doctor that will ask specific questions relevant to the claimant’s disability claim.
+At Russell & Hill – Injury & Accident Attorneys our social security disability attorneys in Everett can assist a claimant by providing an effective questionnaire for her doctor that will ask specific questions relevant to the claimant’s disability claim.
 This will help develop the type of opinion evidence judges like to see.

 Our team of attorneys in Snohomish County would love to help you obtain social security and disability benefits.
 If you’re looking for qualified, experienced legal assistance, we’re your reliable team.
 Give us a call at 800-529-0842 or fill out our contact form.